Themes in A Song of Ice and Fire: Violence and death

-When picking characters to die in battle scenes, Martin chooses secondary or tertiary characters from the character lists without giving much thought, as he sees these characters as hardly developed and in some cases just as names.
-However, the death and time of death of many major characters have been planned from the beginning, although these scenes may not always be easy to write.
-A scene called the "Red Wedding", which occurs about two thirds through A Storm of Swords and leaves several major characters dead, was the hardest scene Martin had ever written.
+When choosing characters to die in battle scenes, Martin picks secondary or tertiary characters from the character lists without much thought, since he sees them as hardly developed and, in some cases, just names.
+However, the deaths and timing of many major characters were planned from the beginning, although these scenes may not always be easy to write.
+A scene called the "Red Wedding", which occurs about two-thirds through A Storm of Swords and leaves several major characters dead, was the hardest scene Martin had ever written.
 He repeatedly skipped writing the chapter and eventually wrote it last for A Storm of Swords.
-Readership response ranged from praise to condemnation, but Martin said the chapter "was painful to write, it should be painful to read, it should be a scene that rips your heart out, and fills you with terror and grief."
+Readership response ranged from praise to condemnation, but Martin said the chapter "was painful to write; it should be painful to read, it should be a scene that rips your heart out, and fills you with terror and grief."

 The wars in the novels are much more morally complex than a fight between good and evil.
-The novels are to reflect that wars have substantial death rates.
+The novels reflect that wars have substantial death rates.
 The novels' attitude toward war is shaped by Martin's experiences with the controversies of the Vietnam War.
-As Martin was against the Vietnam War, the books reflect some of his views on war and violence and their costs, though he endeavors to avoid using his characters as mouthpieces for his own personal diatribes.
+As Martin was against the Vietnam War, the books reflect some of his views on war and violence and their costs.
+However, he endeavors to avoid using his characters as mouthpieces for his own personal diatribes.

-Among the plot twists are the death of apparently crucial characters and the reappearances of believed-to-be dead characters.
+Plot twists include the deaths of apparently crucial characters and the reappearances of characters believed to be dead.
 However, Rachael Brown of The Atlantic said that Martin's penchant for unpredictability may make the reader grow increasingly skeptical of apparent deaths, alluding to Jon Snow's fate in A Dance with Dragons.
 Martin believes that bringing back a dead character necessitates a transformative experience of the character.
 The body may be moving, but some aspect of the spirit is changed or lost.
-One of the characters who has come back repeatedly from death is Beric Dondarrion, The Lightning Lord, and what has happened with him echoes with some of the other revived characters; bits of his humanity and his past lives are lost every time he comes back from death, his flesh is falling away from him, but he remembers the mission he was sent to do before death.
+One character who has repeatedly returned from death is Beric Dondarrion, the Lightning Lord, and what happens to him echoes that of other revived characters: bits of his humanity and past lives are lost each time he returns from death.
+His flesh is falling away from him, but he remembers the mission he was sent to do before death.